 We cannot ensure that we will obtain issued patents, that any patents issued or licensed to us will remain valid, or that any patents owned or licensed by us will provide protection against competitors with similar technologies.
 Even if our patents cover products sold by our competitors, the time and expense of litigating to enforce our patent rights could be substantial, and could have a material adverse effect on our results of operations.
 In addition, expiration of patent rights could result in substantial new competition in the markets for products previously covered by those patent rights.
-In this regard, we expect that revenues and profit margins associated with sales of our SNAP® FIV/FeLV tests are likely to decline following the expiration in June 2009 of a U.S. patent that we exclusively license that broadly covers products that diagnose feline immunodeficiency virus.
+In June 2009 one of the U.S. patents covering our SNAP® FIV/FeLV tests expired.
+We had licensed this broad patent exclusively from the University of California.
+Expiration of this patent could result in increased competition in the market for feline immunodeficiency virus tests.